Blog

 • Florida had 1,821 dog bite insurance claims in 2024, with an average claim value of $55,680, making it the second-highest state for claims after California.

-What Is Florida’s Dog Bite Law?
+How Florida’s Dog Bite Law Works

 Florida’s dog bite law is codified in Florida Statutes Chapter 767, which covers damage by dogs and dangerous dog classifications.
 The most critical provision for bite victims is Florida Statute § 767.04, which establishes the state’s strict liability standard.